hildebrandt-carl/ODD_diLLMma_Artifact/1_Datasets/README.md

 ## Contact for Additional Data

 Some data, primarily the `0_OriginalData`, `1_ProcessedData`, and `2_SteeringData` are not included in this repository due to size constraints.
-If you require access to this data, please contact me at email TODO@todo.com for further assistance.
+If you require access to this data, please contact me at email `hildebrandt.carl@virginia.edu` or `adw8dm@virginia.edu`.

 ---